onnx/onnx/docs/Operators.md

 ### <a name="Expand"></a><a name="expand">**Expand**</a>

-  Expand the input tensor following the given shape.
+  Broadcast the input tensor following the given shape and the broadcast rule.
+  The broadcast rule is similar to numpy.array(input) * numpy.ones(shape):
+  Dimensions are right alignment;
+  Two corresponding dimension must have the same value, or one of them is equal to 1.
+  It is possible that the output.shape is not equal to shape, when some dimensions in shape is equal to 1, or the shape.ndim < input.shape.ndim.

 #### Version